Toromino/Teemex/README.md

 # Teemex Kernel

 ## What is Teemex?
-Teemex aims to be a lightweight OS kernel, which is easy to understand for human beings.
-Primarily for learning purposes.
+Teemex aims to be a lightweight OS kernel, primarily for learning purposes.

 ## Required Packages
 The following packages are required to build Teemex: